9 Types of Adjectives in English

 1. Proper Adjectives

 You have already heard about Proper nouns, and proper Adjectives are related to proper nouns.
 Do you know why?
-Because Proper Nouns are the name of any person, country, city, day, etc. And Proper Adjectives are the adjective form of Proper nouns.
+Because Proper Nouns are the name of any person, country, city, day, etc. Proper Adjectives are the adjective form of Proper nouns.

 For example: ‘America’ is a Proper noun, but ‘American’ is a Proper Adjective.
 Similarly, Shakespeare is a Proper Noun, but Shakespearean is a Proper Adjective.